Tila173/Tila173/README.md

 # 💫 About Me:

 **👨‍💻 I'm currently working on:**
-- **Online discussion thread summarization** using LSTM and clustering techniques.
+- **Spelling Variations in Sentiment Analysis** using LSTM and clustering techniques.

 **🤝 I'm looking to collaborate on:**
 - Projects related to **Natural Language Processing (NLP)**: